GoogleChrome/CertificateTransparency/ct_policy.md

 from breaking existing certificates, each SCT’s log operator is determined to be the operator at the time of SCT issuance, by comparing the SCT timestamp against the `previous_operators` timestamps, if present.

+In versions prior to version 148, Chrome also accepts SCTs embedded in stapled OCSP responses.
+To count towards satisfying this policy, these SCTs must meet the same criteria as SCTs delivered via TLS.

 ### Important Notes
 So long as one of the above CT Compliance criteria is met by some combination of